Table of Contents

 Digital PR Tools

-29. The biggest challenge with media lists is outdated or incorrect journalist information (61%).
+30. The biggest challenge with media-list tools remains outdated or incorrect journalist information (62.8%).
 (BuzzStream)

-Our media databases study showed why Muck Rack is consistently one of the top-used list-building tools due to its accuracy.
+Our media databases study showed why Muck Rack consistently ranks among the most-used list-building tools: its accuracy.

-The fact that link builders and PRs are still using Gmail shows me that they aren’t taking advantage of building relationships with journalists.
+The fact that link builders and PRs are still using Gmail shows me they aren’t taking advantage of opportunities to build relationships with journalists.

 Email outreach tools like BuzzStream provide valuable contact history to help you get repeat links from top-tier publications.